 BIM Process Components

 The BIM process has numerous technical components that make project management in construction more effective and efficient:

-4D and 5D modelling – Simulation with BIM allows for analytical decision making and assists project managers and executives to predict their decisions’ consequences.
+- 4D and 5D modeling – Simulation with BIM allows for analytical decision making and assists project managers and executives to predict their decisions’ consequences.

 Other than its technical construction aspects, BIM is also an effective project management tool.
 Because BIM creates a one-source platform for all design and construction data, It makes it easy for all construction professionals to contribute to the same project files without creating duplicates.
 All structural information, materials, assets, building plans, etc. are all stored in a true BIM platform and they are all retrieved from the same source.
 This means everyone gets updated instantly in real time simplifying administrative tasks and reducing clashes.

 The role and challenges of the project manager

 Having a true BIM platform also provides the project managers a wealth of data.
 This means they can see all project components while they access intuitive 3D models instead of technical drawings.
 With this broader view of the workflows and outputs of all their team members, there is a reduced chance for miscommunications.
 So now, the main role of the project manager is to integrate all works of the team in an effective manner to meet cost, quality, safety and sustainability goals of the project.

 Despite the countless benefits of BIM in project management, there are also a few strategic challenges to deal with, especially when the BIM process is not implemented correctly or preparations for BIM adoption are lacking.

 - Adopting a BIM approach is the first challenge.
 Failing to adopt the BIM process results in the complete stop of BIM use or the struggle of successfully finishing a project.